2021 IWFF FINAL JURY

 Instyle Magazine named Ami one of fifty Badass Women, a series celebrating women who show up, speak up and get things done.
 She has been named Magazine Photographer of the year in the International Photographer of the Year prize, received the Daniel Pearl Award for Outstanding Reporting, and named Magazine Photographer of the Year by the National Press Photographers Association, among others.
 She is a five-time recipient of World Press Photos and published a best-selling book, Panda Love, on the secret lives of pandas.
 Vitale is Chairperson for National Geographic's Photography Advisory Board.
 She lectures for the National Geographic LIVE series and she frequently gives workshops throughout the Americas, Europe, and Asia.

 Pipaluk Lykke has worked as a curator of exhibitions in art and science, is a published writer, and an experienced project developer, manager, and cultural worker of international scale.
 Her number one rule is to involve, engage, and participate with her peers and the people she works with.
 She is a cultural consultant on Inuit culture, and Greenlandic culture in particular, on documentaries, and animated films.
 Lykke works predominantly in the fields where culture, science, and art meet.
 She is a trained teacher, holds an MA in Social and Cultural Studies.
-She lives in Nuuk, Greenland, is an avid dog musher, has Inuit background, and is a member of the board of The Nordic Institute in Greenland.
+She lives in Nuuk, Greenland, is an avid dog musher, has Inuit background, and is a former board member of The Nordic Institute in Greenland.
 She was part of the featured filmmaking team and a guest of IWFF with the Arctic Nomads project, an IWFF 2019 selection.